Skip to Content

 Black Plastic Sheeting

-Ensure that you have a heavy-duty black tarp to kill weeds and prevent them from growing back.
-This material will be adequate in killing weeds and clearing land.
+Ensure you have a heavy-duty black tarp to kill weeds and prevent them from growing back.
+This material will be adequate for killing weeds and clearing land.
 Although a light blue sheet is acceptable, black will still be more effective because no light will penetrate.

 3. Mow The Area Or Trim Perennials

-It is time to clear the land and prepare for tarping once the growing or flowering season is over.
+It is time to clear the land and prepare for tarping after the growing or flowering season.
 Remove most of the visible perennials from the garden because they do not allow you to cover the ground quickly.
 Visible perennial weeds do not need suffocation at this moment.
 Instead, clear them from the garden to concentrate on weeds and grass.

 Strimming the weeds and grass is much easier than pulling them by hand.
 Is pulling weeds a real big timewaster?